sjmcculloch/smblogv2/content/posts/2020-05-28-remembering-spellfire-ccg-rules-gameplay/index.md

 ![Spellfire: Waterdeep](./waterdeep.jpg)

 The icon indicates the class (wizard, warrior, psionic, etc).
-Spells, allies and abilities have a number modifier (**+** or **-**).
+Spells, allies and abilities will have a number modifier (**+** or **-**).

 ![Spellfire: Energy Containment](./energy-containment.jpg)

-The **world a card belongs to** is important and form part of your deck synergy.
-At the bottom of each card are logos from their respective worlds (e.g. Dragonlance, Forgotten Realms, Greyhawk, etc.). **Only cards of each world can be played together**.
+The **world a card belongs to** is important.
+At the bottom of each card are logos from their respective worlds (e.g. Dragonlance, Forgotten Realms, Greyhawk, etc.).
+Cards will receive bonuses when played from the same world and some may only be played together.

 > For example, a **Dragonlance champion can only use Dragonlance artifacts**.
 Dragonlance realms can only have Dragonlance holdings.